faye/faye-websocket-node/README.markdown

   });

   handler.start();
-  handler.io.write(body);
 };
 ```

-Note the final line - you must pass the `body` buffer to the socket handler in
+Note the line `handler.io.write(body)` - you must pass the `body` buffer to the
-order to make certain versions of the protocol work.
+socket handler in order to make certain versions of the protocol work.

 ### Client-side